jgithubs/jsplayarea/md/hw-project.md

   * Dimension?
 * The tags needs to support the proper frequency of the selected RFDI reader/writer.
 * Prefer re-writable tag
-* Low cost tags that work at a maximum of 3 inches (76.2mm).
+* Low cost tags that workÂ at a maximum ofÂ 3 inches (76.2mm).
 The minimum depends on the layout of the board (still to be determined).
 * Products
   * RFID, https://www.sparkfun.com/products/9417
     * Highlights